Emergent Denoising of SDSS Galaxy Spectra Through Unsupervised Deep Learning: Preparing the sample

-To remove the variations caused by different stellar mass and redshift of the galaxies, all spectra are normalized to the same average flux in 6,000-6,500\AA\ window, in the rest-frame.
-The spectral range is restricted to the rest-frame wavelength $\lambda\in[3700,7500]$\AA.
+To remove the variations caused by different stellar mass and redshift of the galaxies, all spectra are normalized to the same average flux in 6,000-6,500\AA\ window, in the rest-frame ($\lambda_R$).
+This ensures that the flux variations among spectra only relate to the features in them, and not to the expected changes caused by distance or total stellar mass.
+The spectral range is restricted to the rest-frame wavelength $\lambda_R\in[3700,7500]$\AA, that features a large number of absorption and emission features, and -- from a Shannon-entropy point of view -- keeps most of the information content regarding the underlying stellar populations \citep{Entropy}.
 Finally, for one of the tests, we explore the denoising procedure when training on data without continuum.
-For that purpose, we take the robust high percentile method of \citet{Rogers:10} to define the continuum that is removed from each spectra for this test case.
+For that purpose, we take the robust high percentile method of \citet{Rogers:10b} to define the continuum that is removed from each spectra for this test case.
+We refer the reader to this paper for details, but in a nutshell, this method defines the continuum in each spectral bin as the 90th percentile of the flux distribution within a relatively small spectral window (100\AA), centered in each bin.
 For more details about the sample, please see \citet{ZS:23}.